 with the photon rate $\Gamma_{\rm ph}=\frac{2\pi}{\hbar}\nu_{\rm ph}|g|^2$ and the photon density $\nu_{\rm ph}$.
 Here, we consider no photons in the initial state, thus, photons can only be emitted, see further details of the calculations in App.~\ref{app:master_equation}.

 We supplement the master equation by the additional rates,

-Here, the rate $\Gamma_{\rm cont}$ describes a process, where uncorrelated particles occupy the QDs, and the rate $\Gamma_h$, that can be derived from Eqs.~\eqref{eq:hole_reservoir} and~\eqref{eq:hole_coupling} \cite{Blum2010}, refills holes with spin $\sigma$ on QD $D$ from the normal reservoir.
-We assume a large hole refilling rate $\Gamma_{h}\gg \Gamma_{\rm ph}$ and $|t_{D\sigma}/\hbar|\gg \Gamma_{\rm ph}$, such that the dynamics of the system is fully governed by the processes in the QD-MBSs-system \footnote{Note that in the limit of a slow hole refilling ($\Gamma_{h}\ll\Gamma_{\rm ph}\ll|t_{D\sigma}/\hbar|$), the total cross-noise would be negative, since the dynamics of the system would mostly be governed by the hole subsystem which acts like a single resonant level without superconducting correlations.}.
-We include these processes in the master equation by taking the expectation value in the system state and adding them to the right hand side of Eq.~\eqref{eq:mastereq}.
+Here, the rate $\Gamma_{\rm qp}$ describes a process, where uncorrelated quasiparticles occupy the QDs, and the rate $\Gamma_h$, that can be derived from Eqs.~\eqref{eq:hole_reservoir} and~\eqref{eq:hole_coupling} \cite{Blum2010}, refills holes with spin $\sigma$ on QD $D$ from the normal reservoir.
+We assume a large hole refilling rate $\Gamma_{h}\gg \Gamma_{\rm ph}$ and $|t_{D\sigma}/\hbar|\gg \Gamma_{\rm ph}$, such that the dynamics of the system is fully governed by the processes in the QD-MBSs system \footnote{Note that in the limit of a slow hole refilling ($\Gamma_{h}\ll\Gamma_{\rm ph}\ll|t_{D\sigma}/\hbar|$), the total cross-noise would be negative, since the dynamics of the system would mostly be governed by the hole subsystem which acts like a single resonant level without superconducting correlations.}.
+We include these processes in the master equation by taking the expectation value in the system state and adding them to the right-hand side of Eq.~\eqref{eq:mastereq}.

 The time evolution of the occupations is calculated from the master equation